 The Islamabad Literature Festival (ILF), that launched in April 2013, and the Karachi Literature Festival (KLF) that launched in March 2010, are open to all and free.
 The first of a kind in Pakistan, they bring together and celebrate authors writing in diverse languages, genres and traditions.
 They feature debates, discussions, lectures, mushairah, a book fair, book launches, readings, signings, comedy, satire, theatre and more.
-Inspired by the success of the first two KLFs, the 1st Children’s Literature Festival (CLF) of Pakistan was launched in Lahore in 2011: the CLF was held in Quetta and Peshawar in 2012, and in 2013 it was held in Bahawalpur, Islamabad (upcoming), and jointly under the KLF umbrella.
-The Islamabad Literature Festival is an outcome of this same momentum that started in Pakistan with the first Karachi Literature Festival, a momentum that reflects the depth of our historical literary and cultural roots, and the great desire and energy in Pakistan -- irrespective of the city in which the Festival is held -- to seek knowledge, understanding, and creative growth.
+Inspired by the success of the first two KLFs, the 1st Children’s Literature Festival (CLF) of Pakistan was launched in Lahore in 2011: the CLF was held in Quetta and Peshawar in 2012, and in 2013 it was held in Bahawalpur, Islamabad, and jointly under the KLF umbrella.
+The Islamabad Literature Festival (begun in 2013) is an outcome of this same momentum that started in Pakistan with the first two Karachi Literature Festivals, (2010 and 2011), which led to the first Children's Literature Festival (begun at the end of 2011) and the Lahore Literature Festival (begun in 2013), a momentum that reflects the depth of our historical literary and cultural roots, and the great desire and energy in Pakistan -- irrespective of the city in which the Festival is held -- to seek knowledge, understanding, and creative growth.

 "I attend a lot of Festivals, but I have to say that this one's sense of urgency and the desire of people to speak about literature, about politics, about their country, about their country in relation to other people's countries -- has been particularly urgent and necessary here.
 I felt a real buzz and a real excitement in this place.
 And if I wonder -- as all writers do every day when they get up and sit at their desk -- if I wonder what the hell we're doing this for, when you actually come to a festival like this and meet readers and meet other writers, you get a real sense that writing is important and that writers matter..."
 Hanif Kureishi in conversation with Susie Nicklin.
 Susie mentioned that Hanif had travelled back to Karachi after 25 years to attend the 3rd KLF in 2012.